Technician in blue uniform servicing a wall-mounted air conditioner.

 Knowledge of energy efficiency and compliance

 Skilled installers should be knowledgeable about EnergyGuide labels to help you quickly decide which models can reduce your daily energy consumption costs.
-Most importantly, they should provide guidance about environmentally friendly refrigerants like the R-32 or R-410A in air conditioners.
+Most importantly, they should provide guidance on environmentally friendly refrigerants like R-32 or R-410A in air conditioners.
 These substances can significantly harm the environment when used too much.

 Ability to conduct thorough assessments